Unifying Statistical and Mathematical Modeling Through a Causal Inference Lens: Identification

 \subsection{Mathematical Models}

 Now consider the following process for developing a mathematical model for the effect of vaccination on symptomatic tetanus infection.
-First, one might specify a mechanism between $A$ (vaccination) and $Y$ (symptomatic infection).
+While there is extensive guidance on constructing mathematical models \cite{krijkampMicrosimulationModelingHealth2018, robertsConceptualizingModelReport2012, robinsonTenRulesEffective2022}, I set the particulars of that guidance aside for the following discussion.
+First, I specify a mechanism between $A$ (vaccination) and $Y$ (symptomatic infection).
 For expository purposes, a relatively simple mechanism is considered.
 Here, a single variable $M$, which denotes an immune system response to vaccination (1: response, 0: none) is considered.
 Like the statistical modeling above, the set of variables is assumed to be well-defined for $S=1$ and have a clear time-ordering (i.e., $A \rightarrow M \rightarrow Y$).
 Following this time-ordering, a complete (i.e., all possible edges) directed acyclic graph can be used to represent this causal mechanism (Figure \ref{Fig2}).

 Given this structure, $\mu_a$ can be decomposed as

 where $\Pr_{S=1}(A=a) := 1$ for the causal mean when $A$ is set to $a$ and zero otherwise.
 Therefore, this mechanistic model is composed of two functions: a function for antibody response given vaccination and a function for symptomatic tetanus infection status given antibody response and vaccination.
 As with a statistical model, some function for the processes must be chosen.
 Let $g(a; \theta)$ be a function chosen to generate antibody response defined by the $j$-dimension parameter vector $\theta$.
 Let $h(a,m; \lambda)$ be a function chosen to generate infection status defined by the $k$-dimension parameter vector $\lambda$.
 Some restrictions are placed on the chosen functions.
 First, the function $g$ returns values between zero and one (i.e., $g: \Theta \rightarrow [0,1]$).
 Similarly, we have $h: \Lambda \rightarrow [0,1]$.
 Given these functions, $\psi$ can be computed via